In a ceremony held at Dauphin County Technical School, recruits also received outstanding achievement awards.

 York Haven - Ovidio Traverso Jr.

 HACC’s Senator John J. Shumaker Public Safety Center is one of the premier providers of on- and off-site police, fire and emergency response training.

 The HACC Police Academy is a full-time course of instruction designed to provide the recruit with the initial skills and information necessary to begin his/her police career.

 HACC also offers police mandatory in-service courses, law enforcement elective training, security courses, constable training and police testing.
-Information on HACC's Police Academy may be obtained by accessing the college website at www.hacc.edu.
+Information on HACC’s Police Academy may be obtained by clicking on the website below.